disability services office

-To request an interpreter, please complete the document available here.
+If you would like to request an interpreter, please complete the Interpreter Request Form available online.

 The website at http://www.bc.edu/libraries/about/services/vision.html provides resource information on the services available for patrons of O'Neill Library with visual impairments.
 There are two work spaces in O'Neill: one contains a PC workstation equipped with JAWS and Open Book, and the other contains Zoom Text as well as scanner and inkjet printer connections.

 There are students whose documentation supports the need for a modification of deadlines for assignments and examinations, particularly if multiple exams and assignments are due on the same day.
 Students in need of this accommodation make arrangements for these modifications with their individual professors.

 The protocol for securing a notetaker for students who qualify for this accommodation is as follows: